Berkeley parents ask for safer streets after fatal crash near Cragmont

 Collier noted that drivers can be ticketed for school-zone violations, and that some of these tickets can be very expensive.
 The ticket fine for passing a stopped school bus with its red lights flashing is $490 for the first violation, she said, doubles for the section violation and continues to rise after that.

-Collier said she has also had to urge parents not to block driveways on Marin Avenue or cross the street outside the crosswalks.
+Collier said she has also had to remind parents not to block driveways on Marin Avenue or cross the street outside the crosswalks.

 “When I tell them, ‘You can’t do that,’ I’m told they’re going to keep doing it anyway,” she said.
-“I don’t want to have to keep turning you into the police to get a response.
+“I don’t want to have to keep turning you in to the police to get a response.
 These are things that are illegal.”

 Some wondered whether it might be possible for police to ticket unsafe motorists around Cragmont to drive home the message to prioritize safety.